-The betrayed spouse can find herself loving and hating him at the same time, pulling him in and pushing him away at the same time, and wanting to kick him out of the house and make him stay at the same time.
+The betrayed spouse can find herself/himself loving and hating him/her at the same time, pulling their spouse in and pushing him/her away at the same time, and wanting to kick him/her out of the house and make him/her stay at the same time.
 But these are only a few of the contradictory feelings through which a betrayed spouse must sort.
 None of the work is easy and none of the work is clear-cut.
 A betrayed spouse has a million reasons to stay and a million reasons to leave his or her marriage.
 All of the reasons are in front of a betrayed spouse and it can be overwhelming to process.
 Unless there is a big reason, such as physical abuse, then there is not clear-cut reason.

 But, there is an additional layer of complexity.
 Many psychology studies have demonstrated that going through hard times and/or traumas together actually creates a kind of super-glue for a relationship.
 The trauma of affair recovery can actually make a couple stronger in their marriage than ever before.